Summary

 Once you have made a list of each asset owned by the business, assign a monetary value to each input.
 Sum up each asset’s value before subtracting any debts or liabilities from this number.

-The valuation that this approach yield is a lot lower than the business’ true worth.
+The valuation that this approach yields is a lot lower than the business’ true worth.
 How so?
 Because it fails to consider expected revenue and earnings.
 Regardless, it is a great starting point for appraising a business, especially if you are looking to liquidate.

 3. Research your specific industry.